 Types of sessions

-Brainstorming sessions (BS)
+Brainstorming Session (BS)

 Small focused interaction sessions organised by ECNP members on a topic of their choice.
 The organiser of the session and a second expert in that specific field of interest will initiate the discussion.

-Career development sessions (CD)
+Career Development Session (CD)

-Keynote session (KL)
+Keynote Lecture (KL)

 The keynote lecture features a world-renowned speaker who is especially invited to present on a topic of interest that should appeal to all congress participants.

 It will take place on Saturday 7 September 2019

 as part of the keynote session, followed by the welcome reception.

 Nomenclature Session (NS)